 A better plan explains purpose, reduces unnecessary repetition, supports mobile-friendly completion, and gives coordinators a clear path for helping participants who run into access problems.

-Sources used for this explainer
+Sources used for this checklist

 Turn this guidance into a repeatable workflow.